bkromhout/realm-recyclerview-lite/README.md

 recyclerView.setDragAndDrop(true);
 ```

 Next, some work needs to be done in our adapter.
 For drag and drop to work, we need to override the `onMove` method.
-We also need to add a bit more to our overridden `onBindViewHolder` method than it had before.
+We also need to add a bit more to our overridden `onBindViewHolder` method so that our items' drag handle views actually initiate drags when touched.
 These are the full methods from the sample app's [`ItemAdapter` class][ItemAdapter Class]:
 ```java
 @Override
 public void onBindViewHolder(final ItemVH holder, int position) {